All Article

 1. Strategic Alignment

-Program management ensures multiple projects align with organizational goals, driving outcomes like market expansion or operational efficiency.
+Program management ensures that multiple projects align with organizational goals, driving outcomes like market expansion or operational improvements.

-For example, a retailer launching an e-commerce platform might coordinate website development, inventory system upgrades, and marketing campaigns to boost online sales.
-Project management focuses on executing a single project’s objectives, often without direct ties to broader strategy.
+For example, a retailer launching an e-commerce platform coordinates website development, inventory systems, and marketing campaigns to boost sales.
+In contrast, project management focuses on individual project objectives, often without a direct connection to broader strategy.

 2. Coordination of Multiple Projects